MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 An anonymous user is a user who joins a meeting via a meeting link.
 You can build bots, messaging extensions, cards and task modules in your app to engage with anonymous meeting participants.

-To build apps for anonymous users ensure the following:
+To build apps for anonymous users, ensure the following:

 * [Enable `supportsAnonymousGuestUsers` to true in your app manifest](#manifest-update-for-supportsanonymousguestusers).
 * [Admin setting for anonymous user app interaction](#admin-setting-for-anonymous-user-app-interaction).